Matyas-Mattanelli/Asset-Pricing/Readme.md

 # Asset Pricing - JEM092
-## Home Assignemnts
+## Home Assignments

-This Repository serves as a mean to cooperate on the Home Assignments for Asset Pricing
+This repository serves as a means to cooperate on the Home Assignments for the Asset Pricing course.

 Authors: Matyáš Mattanelli, Petr Dvořáček, Jan Kubal